 Eastern white pine (Pinus strobus) is a popular conifer in many Kentucky landscapes; however, this species is subject to browning as a result of various environmental and disease problems.
 In Kentucky, brown needles on white pine are often caused by one of the following: white pine decline, white pine root decline (Procerum root rot), or Phytophthora root rot.
-This publication discusses the symptoms, cause, and management of all three of these common problems, and it includes a comparison chart as a quick reference guide to each.
+This publication discusses the symptoms, cause, and management of all three of these common problems.
+Also included is a comparison chart to use as a quick reference guide for each disease.

 When White Pines Turn Brown… (PPFS-OR-W-22) is available online.